Venezuela releases imprisoned American after two years in captivity

 Venezuela's communications minister, Jorge Rodriguez, said the release of the couple was a goodwill gesture that followed months of dialogue between the Maduro government and U.S. lawmakers.

-"We're praying that this type of gesture ... will allow us to strengthen what we've always sought: dialogue, harmony, respect for our independence and respect for our sovereignty," he said, according to the Associated Press.

-Secretary of State Mike Pompeo said earlier this week that his team had been focused on Holt's return, but that their ability had been diminished after the president of Venezuela expelled the top two U.S. diplomats in the country on Tuesday.
-Pompeo said on Twitter that the U.S. policy towards Venezuela is unchanged and that the U.S. supports the Venezuelan people and "their efforts to return to democracy."
+Secretary of State Mike Pompeo said on Twitter that the U.S. policy towards Venezuela is unchanged and that the U.S. supports the Venezuelan people and "their efforts to return to democracy."